JKelliher/Campr_Repository/TESTING.md

 8. Select the "Register" link on the header.
 Verify link takes you to the new user registration page "/register".

 Navigation bar from the home page:
 1. Navigate to the home page.
-Add "/home" to the base url to get there if home link on header does not work.
+Add "/home" to the base url to get there if "Home" link on header does not work.
 2. Select the CAMPr link on the header.
 Verify link loads the login page "/login"
 3. Navigate back to "/home"
 4. Select the "Home" link on the header.
 Verify link reloads home page "/home".